Longitudinal Disease Tracking and Modelling with Medical Images and Data

 Aims and Scope

-Serial imaging is an integral part of the clinical workflow and is routinely employed to track the progression of disease or to assess response to treatment.
+Clinical workflows are increasing data-driven.
+Medical data, including imaging, is routinely employed to track the progression of disease or to assess response to treatment.
 For example, patients with cancer are often followed up longitudinally using radiological imaging (e.g., CT/MR/PET) to identify and track lesions, and assess treatment response.
 Recent developments in AI and machine learning have shown promise in automating or improving parts of the clinical workflow, from being able to find lesions in various organs, to classification and diagnosis of diseases.
 Unfortunately, despite the key role of serial imaging in the clinical workflow, developing AI systems that can track or model disease progression by learning from and exploiting longitudinal imaging has not received much attention until recently.
 Besides their role in the everyday clinical workflow, such models can enhance biological understanding of diseases to shape prevention and intervention strategies, inform clinical trial design, and support clinical decision making, such as patient diagnosis and prognosis.Therefore, in this workshop, we solicit submissions which adhere to the general theme of tracking and modeling disease progression with imaging and/or multimodal data.

 Two areas are of particular interest: